 - Family of Cabbage: Cabbage belongs to the family of Brassicaceae.

 Varieties of Cabbage for growing In Containers:

 - Green Cabbages: Green Cabbages have pointed heads in dark green color.
-These are most commonly used Cabbages.
+These are the most commonly used Cabbages.
 The heads of green Cabbages are very heavy and the size ranges from softball to basketball.
 The leaves of this Cabbage are tightly packed and are moist.
 The green Cabbage seeds can sow anytime from mid-February to mid-April.
-Harvesting period will be 3 to 4 months.
+The harvesting period will be 3 to 4 months.

-- Red Cabbages: Red Cabbages have purple, red colored heads surrounded with smooth leaves. these Cabbages are very rarely grown, these red Cabbages looks similar to green Cabbage except its color.
-And the heads of red Cabbage are a bit smaller than compared to heads of green Cabbages.
+- Red Cabbages: Red Cabbages have purple, red-colored heads surrounded by smooth leaves. these Cabbages are very rarely grown, these red Cabbages look similar to green Cabbage except for their color.
+And the heads of red Cabbage are a bit smaller than compared heads of green Cabbages.
 Red Cabbage has tightly packed, moist leaves.
 Red Cabbage turns an odd blue color when cooked.
 The Sowing period for Red Cabbages is from February to mid-April and for transplanting from April to early June and the harvest can be done between August and November.

 Steps for Growing Cabbage In Pots: